SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-15-spirit-of-complicated-people.md

 Well, that went dark fast.

-I mean, I just wanted to feel good about a guy petting a dog.
-And I got this?!
+I mean, I just wanted to feel-good about a guy petting a dog.
+And I got _this_ instead?!

 Sure, it's Middle Ages MittelEuropa, but still&hellip; why can't we have a nice little story about how people like to pet dogs?
 Well, people&hellip; they're _complicated._